kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 }
 ```

-There should be a way to populate a chat, which is what the `StateSync` packet type stubs.
-This is for the scenario
+There should be a way to populate a chat when a user opens a connection, or to load messages if the user scrolls up in
-where a user establishes a new websocket connection and must receive N messages for subscribed channels, or if they
-scroll up in a channel/conversation and need to load more messages.
+a chat.
+The `ReceiveChatUpdateRequest` packet variant should allow users to request a batch of messages.

 ### Broadcasting
 Messages will need to be broadcast to all relevant clients, an example flow would look like this